influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/type-conversions/tofloat.md

 ---
 title: toFloat() function
-description: The toFloat() function converts a value to a float.
+description: The toFloat() function converts all values in the "_value" column to floats.
 aliases:
   - /v2.0/reference/flux/functions/transformations/type-conversions/tofloat
 menu: